Marshall-Kesti/marshallkesti.github.io/index.md

 [1] 18298.07
 ```

-From this function, we see that on average ```baby_boomers``` pay 18,298.07 for health insurance which means they pay the most compared to the other groups.
+From this function, we can see that on average ```baby_boomers``` pay 18,298.07 for health insurance which means they pay the most compared to the other groups.
 This discovery makes the first claim that _older people pay more for health insurance compared to younger individuals_ correct.

 Let's create a data visualization to show us how age affects the price of health insurance.
 To do this, we will use ```ggplot()``` which is apart of the ```tidyverse``` package we downloaded at the beginning.
 We also will use the function ```labs()``` to give the visualization a title and a caption that will contain the data source.